jessieren/VirFinder/README.md

 Remarks
 ------------------
-Users applying VirFinder to eukaryotic host associated microbiomes should take caution in filtering out eukaryotic sequences, as VirFinder may potentially mis-identify those sequences as viral, since eukaryotic sequences were not included in VirFinder’s training datasets.
+1. Users applying VirFinder to eukaryotic host associated microbiomes should take caution in filtering out eukaryotic sequences, as VirFinder may potentially mis-identify those sequences as viral, since eukaryotic sequences were not included in VirFinder’s training datasets.

+2. VF.qvalue uses the function qvalue in the R package "qvalue" (Bass JDSwcfAJ, Dabney A and Robinson D (2015)) to estimate the qvalues.
+When p-values are not valid, VF.qvalue may prompt the error as "The estimated pi0 <= 0.
+Check that you have valid p-values or use a different range of lambda."
+The error may also come up when the p-values are not fully covering the whole interval [0,1] or when there is lack of p-values close or equal to 1.

 Copyright and License Information